Acid Reflux, Heartburn, and GERD: What's the Difference?

-So what is heartburn?
+What is heartburn?

 Heartburn usually describes a burning sensation felt in the chest, though the term itself is misleading; heartburn has absolutely nothing to do with the heart.
 A person experiences heartburn when stomach acid is allowed back into the esophagus.

-This usually happens when the lower esophageal sphincter (LES) is under too much pressure, is weakened or malfunctions all together.
+This usually happens when the lower esophageal sphincter (LES) is under too much pressure, is weakened, or malfunctions all together.
 The LES connects the base of the esophagus to the stomach and is responsible for allowing solids and liquids into the stomach and keeping them from moving in the opposite direction.

 Eating too much

-How is heartburn different from GERD?
+How are heartburn and reflux different from GERD?

-Gastroesophogeal Reflux Disease happens when the LES is weakened and malfunctions consistently, and not just when a person overeats or gulps down their food.
+GERD is a more serious form of acid reflux that lasts a long time, according to the NIH.
+GERD happens when the LES is weakened and malfunctions consistently, and not just when a person overeats or gulps down their food.
 If the LES cannot close completely after food empties into the stomach, acid backs up into the esophagus on a fairly regular basis, and not just when too much food enters the stomach too quickly.

 What kind of damage can GERD do?

 Erosive esophagitis (erosion of the esophagus)

 Severe narrowing (stricture) of the esophagus

-· Barrett’s Esophagus (pre-cancer of the esophagus)
+Barrett’s esophagus (precancer of the esophagus)

-Problems with teeth, throat and airway leading to the lungs
+Problems with teeth, throat, and airway leading to the lungs

 If persistent heartburn becomes a problem, it’s best to keep a journal of your symptoms.
 The journal should note:

 Severity of heartburn

 When it starts and how long it lasts

 Any physical activities

 Medications you’re taking

 The more information about your symptoms that you provide your doctor, the better you can be diagnosed and treated.